 To keep further stress at bay, ensure that you still regulate your eating and sleeping patterns.
 Your habits during this phase of your life can greatly impact and shape your mental state.
 Avoid skipping meals for work, as you need your energy to study to get through all of those important exams!
-If I were you, I would also avoid polyphasic sleep strategies (aka constant naps), “all-nighters,” and consuming numerous tepid cups of black coffee every day.
+I'd also avoid taking constant naps, pulling all-nighters, and consuming numerous tepid cups of black coffee every day.
 Most importantly, refrain from overworking yourself too much at the last minute, as there’s only so much you can do to change the course you’re currently on.

 7. Live for every day

 Living by this life philosophy can really help you get through your final year of high school.
 We often get tense as we think about the future and worry about aspects like final exams, projects, and college admission.
 To avoid this stress for the upcoming months, try scheduling your plans and organizing all the tasks you would potentially need to fulfill every day.
 Work toward your goals steadily since you have a lot on your plate!
 You should be as pragmatic as possible and move along each stage of the college journey slowly but surely to avoid burning out.

 Mental health must be a priority when times get tough.
 Don’t give your senior year or college search stress the power to change your lifestyle, habits, attitude, and important relationships.
 To quote that omnipresent motivational line: Keep calm and carry on!